Skip to main content

 Here are five steps to follow to create a print-ready file:

-Step 1: Start with the Right Format
+Step 1: Start with the Right File Format: PDF, AI, or EPS

+The initial step is selecting the appropriate file format.
+Two commonly used formats for printing are JPEG and PDF.
 JPEG delivers high-quality images and is a widely popular format.
 However, ensure you save your files at the highest quality setting to maintain image detail.

 On the other hand, PDFs are the most popular choice and are often preferred by professional printers due to their convenience.
 PDFs retain all the necessary information for printing, including fonts and images, and can be opened on any device without compromising the integrity of your design.